zelanko/sql-docs.de-de/docs/t-sql/statements/create-view-transact-sql.md

 SELECT *
 FROM Server2.CompanyData.dbo.Customers_66
 UNION ALL
---Select from mmeber table on Server3.
+--Select from member table on Server3.
 SELECT *
 FROM Server3.CompanyData.dbo.Customers_99;
 ```